 The long-term expected rate of return on pension plan investments was determined using a building-block method in which best-estimate ranges of expected future real rates of return (expected returns, net of pension plan investment expense and inflation) are developed for each major asset class.
 These ranges are combined to produce the long-term expected rate of return by weighting the expected future real rates of return by the target asset allocation percentage and by adding expected inflation.
-Best estimates of the long-term arithmetic real rates of return for each major asset class included in TRS' target asset allocation as of June 30, 2018 and June 30, 2017, are summarized below.
+Best estimates of the long-term arithmetic real rates of return for each major asset class included in TRS' target asset allocation as of June 30, 2019 and June 30, 2018 are summarized below.

-Long-term Expected Target

-Asset Class Real Rate of Return Allocation
+Asset Class Long-term Expected Real Rate of Return Target Allocation

-Domestic equity 7.0% 27.5%
+Domestic equity 4.5% 27.5%

-International equity 7.7% 27.5%
+International equity 8.6% 27.5%

-Core fixed income 2.7% 15.0%
+Fixed income 3.3% 15.0%

-High-yield fixed income 5.5% 13.0%

-TIPS 2.7% 0.0%

-Real estate 7.0% 10.0%
+Real estate 6.0% 10.0%

-Private equity 9.4% 10.0%
+Private equity 6.4% 10.0%

-Hedge funds 4.7% 10.0%
+Hedge funds 4.0% 10.0%